omonville

 1947 John Tyler Bonner (1920 - 2019) publishes a study on a biological oddity: the slime mold, Dictyostelium discoideum, a "fungus" which can aggregate and differentiate into a kind of animal.
 He demonstrates that the interaction of chemical messages and receptors produces their aggregation into a complex organization, first a worm-like structure, then a group of cells that differentiate into a stem and a sporangium, releasing spores in the environment.

-1947 Dennis Gabor (Budapest, Hungary, 1900 - 1979), working on improving the electron microscope, invents "wavefront reconstruction" later named holography (which is the translation in Greek of the concept of rewriting in totality an image of an object in a different place).
-The method displays a three-dimensional image of an object (a hologram) by splitting a coherent light beam so that some of it falls on a photographic plate and the rest on the object which reflects back onto the photographic plate.
-The two beams form an interference pattern on the plate with alternating light and dark.
-The plate can subsequently be used to reconstitute the image in three dimensions.
+1947 Dennis Gabor (Budapest, Hungary, 1900 - 1979), working on improving the electron microscope, invents "wavefront reconstruction" later called holography (which is the Greek translation of the concept of rewriting in totality an image of an object in it entirety at another location).
+The method displays a three-dimensional image of an object (a hologram) by splitting a coherent beam of light so that part of it falls on a photographic plate and the rest on the object, which reflects back onto the photographic plate.
+The two beams create an interference pattern of alternating light and dark on the plate.
+The plate can then be used to reconstruct the image in three dimensions.
 "The light is where the two images both relect light back and reinforce each other, while the dark is where the images do not match" (Inventing the 20th Century: 100 Inventions That Shaped the World by Stephen Van Dulken, Andrew Phillips (Introduction) 2000).

-1947 In a work that was to transform the world, John Bardeen (Madison, Wisconsin, 1908 - 1991), Walter Houser Brattain (Amoy, China, 1902 - 1987) and William Schockley (London, 1910 - 1989) at the Bell laboratories, invent the transistor amplifier, a voltage and current amplifier, which, in contrast to the vacuum tube it replaced, is an arrangement of semiconductor materials sharing common physical boundaries.
-A semiconductor is a solid material, e.g., silicon, in which certain induced impurities enhance and orients its conductive properties.
-Schockley was later infamous for his racist stance (and also for his participation in the creation of the "Nobel" sperm bank).
+1947 In a work that would change the world, John Bardeen (Madison, Wisconsin, 1908 - 1991), Walter Houser Brattain (Amoy, China, 1902 - 1987) and William Schockley (London, 1910 - 1989) at the Bell Laboratories, invent the transistor amplifier, a voltage and current amplifier that, unlike the vacuum tube it replaced, is an assembly of semiconductor materials with common physical boundaries.
+A semiconductor is a solid material, such as silicon, in which certain induced impurities enhance and orient its conductive properties.
+Schockley later became notorious for his racist views (and also for his involvement in setting up the "Nobel" sperm bank).

 1947-1950 Lipmann and Kaplan isolate and characterize coenzyme A.

 1948 Burnet and the virologist Frank Fenner (Ballarat, Australia, 1914 - 2010) propose that the immune system discriminates between 'self' and 'nonself'.
-The latter is known to have introduced the myxoma virus in Australia to control the explosion of the rabbitt population there.
+The latter is notoriouus for having introduced the myxoma virus in Australia to control the explosion of the rabbitt population there.

 1948 Anatolii Nikolaevich Svetovidov (1903 - 1985) establishes the systematics of gadid fishes (cod fish and related fishes) and analyses their ecology: Fauna of the USSR, Fishes, Vol. IX, no. 4, Gadiformes.